pyeventsourcing/eventsourcing/README.md

 ```

-Define a test that exercises the domain model with an application.
+Let's define a test that uses the library's event sourced application class
+to exercise the domain model aggregate defined above.

 ```python
 from eventsourcing.application import AggregateNotFound, Application